 3. Decrease Expenses

 Cash flow problems barely keeping your head above water?
 Decrease expenses!
-This is one of the simplest ways to fix any cash flow problems.
+This is one of the simplest ways to fix any cash flow problem.
 Analyze the amount it costs for each individual’s expense.
 This way you can consider axing any unnecessary expense.
-Also look around for vendors offering the best prices for office supplies, utility expenses or even rent.
+Also look around for vendors offering the best prices for office supplies, utility expenses, or even rent.
 You can also negotiate with current ones for a better price.

 4. Raise Revenues

 Apart from decreasing your expenses, raising revenues will boost your cash flow.
 One way to do this is considering to raise the prices of your goods or services.
-Small price adjustments do not usually affect sales, however, that can increase profits.
+Small price adjustments do not usually affect sales, however, they can increase profits.
 But be careful not to raise prices too much as it will drive your customers elsewhere.

 5. Professional Help

-If you are the type of business owner who is always busy and never have enough time in a day to get the job done, then that is probably the reason your company is suffering from a cash flow problem.
+If you are the type of business owner who is always busy and never has enough time in a day to get the job done, then that is probably the reason your company is suffering from a cash flow problem.
 Lack of knowledge about bookkeeping and accounting principles can be very vital.
 To fix this problem outsourcing your bookkeeping and accounting can save you money over the long-term.
 While the professionals handle your cash flow problems, you can concentrate on other business activities.